The emails are out. The deals are abundant. The sales are coming in fast and furious.

 We’re not saying there’s anything wrong with wanting to make a buck this time of year.
 We just think there’s something right about showing that your business is about more than money, sales, and the bottom line.

-With that in mind, today we’re breaking from our regular programming to look at how merchants can push back against Black Friday’s no-holds-barred consumerism to focus on their customers, employees, and what’s really important.
+With that in mind, today we’re breaking from our regular programming to look at how merchants can push back against Black Friday’s no-holds-barred consumerism to focus on their customers, employees, and brand values.

-When Patagonia announced last year that they would give 100% of their Black Friday profits directly to grassroots environmental organizations, they didn’t know it would be one of their highest grossing sales days ever.
+When Patagonia announced in 2016 that they would give 100% of their Black Friday profits directly to grassroots environmental organizations, they didn’t know it would be one of their highest grossing sales days ever.

 Of course, Patagonia wasn’t the first to discover this.
-According to a report by Engage for Good, online checkout donations totalled more than $440 million last year.
-Another found that 85% of consumers have a more positive image of a company when it supports a cause they care about, and yet another found they’ll actually spend more when presented with the option to donate to charity.
+According to a report by Engage for Good, online checkout donations totalled more than $440 million in 2016.
+Another found that 85% of consumers have a more positive image of a company when it supports a cause they care about.
+In fact, yet another study found they’ll actually spend more when presented with the option to donate to charity.

 Merchants looking to dip into philanthropy have a few options.
 Shopify apps like Share the Love let you donate a percentage of sales or ask customers to add a donation to their order at checkout.